-I’ve allowed children to push my daughter over, steal things from her, and one time I allowed an overzealous little shit bounce a basketball off her head three times before finally stepping in and going “alright mate, that’s enough.”
+I’ve allowed children to push my daughter over, steal things from her, and one time I even allowed an overzealous little shit to bounce a basketball off her head three times before finally stepping in and going “alright mate, that’s enough.”
 I’ve even allowed her to fall off things where I know she isn’t going to get a compound fracture.
 In essence, I think I allow her to make the type of mistakes that an 18 month old should be able to make.
 If anything, I inadvertently encourage it.

 Again, I don’t want to mention my wife, but please ask her.
 She will come at you with a HUGE list of my blunderous cockups.
 I legit almost fed Isabelle raw chicken one time.
 Personally, I think that’s Tesco’s fault for selling raw breaded chicken.
 I mean that shit should always come pre-cooked.

+At what age is a child who can be Helicopter parented?
 When people talk about helicopter parenting, they don’t talk about the age in which it starts